 Patwa Haveli or Patwon ki haveli, was built by the famous merchant Patwa.
-The biggest, richest merchant of their time, the mansions are still standing tall, with the honey gold colored crafted work on the outer wall, which is called Jafri work in local language.
+The biggest and richest merchant of their time in this region, the mansions are still standing tall, with the honey gold colored crafted work on the outer walls, which is called Jafri work in local language.
 The inside walls have different look in every rooms, the accountant office, the kitchens, living rooms; these havelis (Mansion) were no lesser than the king’s palace.
-What made me speechless was the art work, the architecture, the technicalities used to build these mansions.
+What made me speechless was the explicit art work, the particularized architecture, the fine technicalities used to build these mansions.
 There are five havelis built for five brothers (entry fees for each Havelis are separate, RS.
 10/20 for the first Haveli, RS.
-50 for the others 4 each for Indians) the rest of the 4 havelis are partially inhabited by locals, mostly merchants.
-The other buildings on these lane has the same art work (even if someone is thinking of renovation, the outer walls have to have the closest replica of the Jafri work only), of course the same hand crafted art work cannot be expected, but the golden shade and the machine made craft has to be somewhat close to the real one.
+50 for the other 4 each for Indian Passport holders) the rest of the 4 havelis are partially inhabited by locals, mostly merchants.
+The other buildings on these lane has the same mandatory art work (it’s kind of a law imposed by the local government, even if someone is thinking of renovation, the outer walls have to have the closest replica of the Jafri work only, nothing else), of course the same old exclusively hand crafted art work cannot be expected, but the golden shade and the machine made craft has to be almost close to the real one.

-From Patwa Haveli, at about 10 minutes walking distance is the Jaisalmer fort, which is also called,
+From Patwa Haveli, through these narrow lanes, at about 10 minutes walking distance is the Jaisalmer fort, which is also called,

 “The Golden fort”- Jaiselmer Fort: